 A recent study by the British Horse Society found that riding uses enough energy to be classed as moderate-intensity exercise.
 This means that an hour spent trotting will burn around 350 calories – that’s the same spending an hour in a Zumba class or doing aerobics.

 Exercise doesn’t have to be boring or something that you don’t enjoy but have to do.
 This is one of the reasons why horse riding is such a good form of exercise, not just for losing weight but for your general health too.
 What makes horse riding such a good form of exercise is the wide range of muscles you’re using without feeling as if you are.

 When talking about the benefits of exercise we always focus on the physical benefits and the mental benefits are often overlooked.
-All exercise can increase the amount of endorphins in the brain which will lift your mood.
+All exercise can increase the number of endorphins (natural feel-good chemicals released by our brain) in the brain which will lift your mood.
 Being in the open air and around animals has also been proven to improve your mental wellbeing so horse riding is not only good physical exercise it’s also great for your mental health too.